tiagocostapt/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_05_lab_ak.md

 #### Review

 In this exercise, you created an API by using ASP.NET Core and configured it to stream application metrics to Application Insights.
-You then used the Application Insights dashboard to view performance details about your API App and the API running in the app.
+You then used the Application Insights dashboard to view performance details about your Web App and the API running in the app.

 ### Exercise 3: Build a client application by using .NET Core